-Swopped – UK online clothes swap app.
+- Swopped – UK online clothes swap app

-Regain – UK online clothing swap app.
+- Regain – UK online clothing swap app

-I decided to write in a few local Facebook groups, and I saw many people interested in it.
-From there, it was all pretty straightforward.
+As I mentioned, the first one I did was in a new city, so I knew very few people.
+I decided to write in a few local Facebook groups and saw that many people were interested.
+From there, it was all straightforward.

 Have you ever been to a clothing swap?
 Are you interested in participating in one?

-Let me know in the comments below.
+Let me know in the comments below!